List of foreign electoral interventions: 2020 election (by China)

 In the run-up to the 2020 Taiwanese general election, organizations with links to mainland China launched libel lawsuits against journalists investigating their ties and coordination with Chinese government institutions such as the Taiwan Affairs Office.

 2022 election (by China)

 In the run-up to the 2022 Taiwanese local elections, Taiwanese law enforcement carried out raids under the Anti-Infiltration Act on individuals suspected of buying votes on behalf of China.
 In October 2022, the Chinese government's Taiwan Affairs Office warned that the 2022 Taiwanese constitutional referendum was part of a push toward Taiwanese independence.
+In August 2023, three individuals connected to united front organizations in Taiwan who attempted to influence the 2022 local elections were indicted for violations of the Anti-Infiltration Act.

+2024 election (by China)

+In the run-up to the 2024 Taiwanese presidential and legislative elections, Taiwan's Mainland Affairs Council accused China of election interference by launching a trade probe.
+In October 2023, the head of the National Security Bureau stated that the bureau pays "special attention to the Chinese Communists cooperating with opinion poll and public relations companies for the possibility of manipulating opinion polls and issuing them to interfere in the elections."
+The following month, the head of the National Security Council stated that short-form video was increasingly used to spread propaganda and disinformation to sway voters.
+Taiwanese authorities investigated over 2,900 cases of electoral interference.

 Thailand

 1969 election (by United States)

 According to documents provided by the State Department Office of the Historian, the US government covertly supported Thanom Kittikachorn of the United Thai People's Party, although much of the information remains classified.

 Togo

 2010 election (by France)

 Vincent Bolloré, a French billionaire close to then-French president Nicolas Sarkozy, allegedly gave financial support to presidential candidate Faure Gnassingbé in the 2010 Togolese presidential election.
 He is accused of having offered a Gnassingbé discount on advertisements from his ad agency, which he failed to offer to his opponent, Jean-Pierre Fabre.
 Gnassingbé went on to become the Togolese president and gave port concessions to Bolloré's company.
 Bolloré formally denies any wrongdoing.